SchizoDuckie/DuckieTV/README.md

 Try DuckieTV online
 -------------------
-* You can now also try DuckieTV online, provided you have Chrome, Safari, Opera or an Android browser.
+* You can now also try DuckieTV online, provided you have a Chrome, Safari, Opera or an Android browser.
 Note that it is using a third party service to work around cross-domain limitations and can be broken at any time.
   Try it [here](http://DuckieTV.github.io/DuckieTV/)

 Screenshots: